by David Hawthorne, Esq.

 About the Author:

-David M. Hawthorne is of counsel with Akerman Senterfitt (Twitter: @Akerman_Law) in Fort Lauderdale, FL.
-He has over twenty years of experience and focuses his practice in the areas of commercial landlord-tenant practices, products liability and mass torts, construction, and general commercial litigation matters.
+David M. Hawthorne, of counsel with Akerman Senterfitt (@Akerman_Law) in Fort Lauderdale, has over twenty years of experience.
+He focuses his practice in the areas of commercial landlord-tenant practices, products liability and mass torts, construction, and general commercial litigation matters.

-He is a frequent lecturer on both commercial and residential landlord-tenant topics, including many of our Landlord-Tenant Law seminars in Miami, Ft.
-Lauderdale, and West Palm Beach.
+Mr. Hawthorne is a frequent lecturer on both commercial and residential landlord-tenant topics, including many of our live Landlord-Tenant Law seminars in Miami, Fort Lauderdale, and West Palm Beach.

 Mr. Hawthorne represents commercial and residential landlords, commercial and residential tenants, owners, contractors, design professionals, subcontractors, and materialmen, as well as medical and pharmaceutical companies.